oleksandrsirenko/mechanisms-of-action-moa-prediction/README.md

 In this competition, we need to predict multiple targets of the Mechanism of Action (MoA) response(s) of different samples (sig_id), given various inputs such as gene expression data and cell viability data.

 **Note:** by default, the `data` folder is included in the `.gitignore` file.
-To reproduce the solution you need to download the original dataset from [the official web site of the competition](https://www.kaggle.com/c/lish-moa) and extract a zip archive in the `data` folder.
+To reproduce the solution you need to download the original dataset from [the official web site of the competition](https://www.kaggle.com/c/lish-moa) and extract a zip archive in the `data/row` folder.

 Files: